-The bush faces, which are in contact with the blade, should be straight and clean.
-The 90° angle between the bush face and the product bore should be as sharp as possible.
-Under no circumstances should there be a bevel or radius on this edge. check for wear on this edge from time-to-time
+1. Blade gap too large.
+It is critical that the knife blade actually brushes each straight and clean.
+The 90° angle between the bush face and the product bore should be as sharp no circumstances should there be a bevel or radius on this edge.
+Check for wear on this edge from time-to-time.